What is PSERN?

 How much does PSERN cost?

 PSERN was approved by nearly two-thirds of King County voters in April 2015.
-The project cost is $273 million, or 7 cents per $1,000 in assessed property value over nine years.
+The project cost in 2019 is $281 million.
 The average homeowner pays about $27 per year to replace the outdated emergency radio system and improve public in one of the fastest-growing regions in the United States.

 Is PSERN safe?